 Why Choose an Anthropology Major?

-Anthropology is unique, even among the social sciences: It explores what it means to be human in all its dimensions - cultural, linguistic, biological, and archaeological.
+Anthropology is the study of people, of what makes us human.
+Anthropology is unique, even among the social sciences: It explores what it means to be human in all its dimensions.
 When we study anthropology, we learn how we fit in the global tapestry of cultures, ethnicities, and histories - by learning about others, we come to understand ourselves more fully.

 Where will my degree take me?

 But the B.A. is also an excellent entry-level qualification for many careers.
-In an increasingly globalized and multi-cultural world, anthropology graduates offer skills in communication, cultural awareness, and research methods.
-Whatever your job title, you can bring anthropological insights into any field.
+In an increasingly globalized and multi-cultural world, anthropology graduates offer skills in communication, cultural awareness, critical thinking, and research methods.
+Whatever your job title, you can bring anthropological insights into any field

 A choice of two useful Minors

-Anthropology also offers two Minors - one that touches on all aspects of the discipline, and one in Biocultural Medical Anthropology, which is a perfect companion to degrees in Pre-Med, Public Health, or Nursing.
+Anthropology also offers two Minors - one that touches on all aspects of the discipline, and one in Biomedical Anthropology, which is a perfect companion to degrees in Pre-Med, Public Health, or Nursing.

-For information and advice about the Anthropology major or minor, contact the Undergraduate Advisor Elicia Kimble.
+For information and advice about the Anthropology major or minor(s), contact the Undergraduate Advisor.

 Visit the department Facebook page